jokedst/CsvQuery/README.md

 CSV Query detects the separator by calculating the variance in occurrence of characters on each line, then chose the one that seems best, preferring one of comma, semicolon, pipe or tab.
 It's certainly not perfect, but it handles all the files I regularly work with, which is why I wrote the plugin in the first place.

-If the first line is all strings and the rest of the lines have at least one numeric column, it assumes the first line is a header and use it for the column names in the database.
+If the first line is "significantly different" from the rest it assumes the first line is a header and use it for the column names in the database.

 Used Libraries